zhaohuic/Docs/docs/Software/index.md

 ## Software List

-The following applications are installed on Wulver.
+The following applications are installed on Wulver and Lochness.

 === "Wulver"